 Mitigating Violence at Work

 There are a number of steps that employers can take to reduce at-work violence including recognising stress and violence factors, creating plans of action, disciplining violent employees, and increasing safety and security measures.
-The HSE recommends that employers take the steps to recognise potentially violent individuals, recognize stress factors that could cause violence, and if they suspect employee violence, create awareness programs, offer training and potentially put up surveillance in order to recognize violence.
+The HSE recommends that employers take the steps to recognise potentially violent individuals, recognise stress factors that could cause violence, and if they suspect employee violence, create awareness programs, offer training and potentially put up surveillance in order to recognise violence.
 Because only 40% of workplace violence is caused between people who know each other, it is also the employer’s responsibility to provide a safe working environment to reduce violence caused by strangers and customers.
 For this reason, it is especially important to provide amenities such as locking or coded doors, well-lit hallways and parking lots, and security cameras in dangerous areas.
-Some employers also choose to take action by offering self-defense courses to employees in dangerous areas, although this is not mandatory.
+Some employers also choose to take action by offering self-defence courses to employees in dangerous areas, although this is not mandatory.

 Is Violence In the Workplace My Responsibility?

 While violence in the workplace is most often not the direct result of employer action, it is still in your best interest, and it is your moral obligation, to help reduce it.
 Physically threatened, bullied and injured employees suffer mental and physical health issues which affect your legal duties as an employer.
 According to the Management of Health and Safety Regulations 1999 it is your duty to do all that you can to provide for the mental and physical health of those in your employ, especially if you have five or more employees.
-In this case, that means working to reduce violence in the workplace by taking appropriate steps to recognize, reduce, and prevent violence.
+In this case, that means working to reduce violence in the workplace by taking appropriate steps to recognise, reduce, and prevent violence.
 Talking to victims, guiding employees, offering legal support if necessary and offering time off from work after an attack is also an important part of taking responsibility for violence.